 The idea of “global energy governance” was to take a holistic view of the rules and constraints shaping energy markets and energy policies, bridging the traditionally separate perspectives on security, economic policy and the environment.
 With the book Global Energy Governance: The New Rules of the Game (Brookings Institution Press 2010), we produced the first comprehensive study of the institutional rules governing global energy and the prerequisites for constructive policy recommendations.

 After two books and 11 workshops, GPPi closed down its energy work at the end of 2013.
 We took that decision because key people driving this agenda had moved on, and we were unable to find a full-time intellectual lead for the program.
-At the same time, we continue to draw on the lessons learned: Our experiences in building strategic communities have shaped the way we carry out dialogue projects such as the Global Governance Futures (GGF).
+At the same time, we continue to draw on the lessons learned: Our experiences in building strategic communities have shaped the way we carry out dialogue projects such as the Global Governance Futures (GGF) program.

 Coordination of Humanitarian Assistance: Cluster Approach Evaluation Phase II